 The window containing the settings of the Publish Service for WP/LR Sync should appear.

 The Serial (License Key), The WordPress URL of your website, and the Token are mandatory fields.
 The WordPress URL should be the base URL of your website.
 Be careful with the https or

 If you get an error, please check this: Debug Errors & Connectivity.

 In the Synchronization / Meta section

-Then you should tweak the settings a bit.
+Important !
+You should tweak the settings a bit.
 I actually suggest you the settings below.
 If you don’t set any limits (Image Sizing), the generated images might be too large and WordPress (or any other plugin) might generate an error or a timeout.
-Do not worry much about the Resolution (set at 240ppi here).
-If you do, have a look at this article.
+Do not worry much about the Resolution (set at 240ppi here – if you do, have a look at this article).

 You are all set!
 Like a normal Lightroom Publish Service, you can drag & drop photos in the folder called Photos and Publish them.
 If you make any modification on those photos, you will be able to synchronize those changes via the Publish button.